selvaseamers/kn-enterprise-grade/README.md

 ## How to run the application

 ### For Mac/Linux Users:
-use following script to run both springboot and angular
+use following script to run both springboot and angular app
 ### `./start_city_list_app.sh `
 to stop the running app
 ### `./stop_city_list_app.sh`
 ___

 ### For Windows Users:
-use following script to run both springboot and angular
+use following script to run both springboot and angular app
 ### `start_city_list_app.bat`
 to stop the running app
 ### `stop_city_list_app.bat`
 ___
-### To run manually
+### To run the app manually
-Have to run the backend and frontend separately
+Have to run the backend and frontend app separately
 * to run springboot app

 `cd citylist.be